joeky888/dotfile/Misc/toefl.md

 - Startup 創業
   - Ray Kroc, the entrepreneur and the founder of McDonald's Corporation in 1955
   - he was a milkshake mixer salesman before starting his McDonald's business with indomitable will
-- agriculture + hunger + healthy food
+- Agriculture + hunger + healthy food
   - Beyond Meat and Impossible Food - artificial meat 人造肉 (producer of plant-based meat substitutes)
   - Superfood - Insects are a protein-rich source of Superfood
+  - Biodiesel - Production from Insects
   - Poor harvest due to on-going war in Ukraine, they have the richest black soil in the world
   - the three years economic recession (The Great Depression) started in 1929
   - led to undernourishment/malnutrition and hunger 營養不良
+- Website
+  - Black markets on Dark Web 暗網黑市
+  - exploit the loophole(s) 鑽法律漏洞
 - Education 教育
   - awakening the true potential of students through comprehensive approaches
   - cooperating through group projects